-Streak alerts found in the Official Use Only (OUO) catalog at SLAC will not be released.
-Uncatalogued Streak alerts agreed with Jet Propulsion Laboratory (dark energy (DE) ephemerides) (JPL) Near-Earth Object (NEO) group are to be published at least to Minor Planet Center (MPC).
-Non-streak alerts are to be published to the world at large within 60 seconds of the original raw image being taken.
+Streak alerts are transmitted to an Alert Vetting System (AVS) located at a Trusted Broker Facility at Lawrence Livermore National Lab.
+Non-streak alerts and streak alerts approved by the Alert Vetting System (AVS) are to be published to the world at large within 60 seconds of the original raw image being taken.
 Normal science images are made available to data rights holders in the DAC after an 80 hour embargo period.
-Delayed science images, as identified by the agencies, are released after their specific embargo period.
+Delayed science images, as identified by the AVS, and any unapproved streak measurements taken from them are made available after a 10 day embargo period.
 Commissioning images are made available to data rights holders after a 30 day embargo period.